 Sotheby’s partnered with Brightspot to build a new highly engaging user experience by delivering vivid images, powerful search, compelling stories and video content.
 We worked together to build a storytelling toolkit—a system of modules and interconnecting templates that enables talented video and content producers to let the content determine the layout.
 Where they were once thinking print-first, Sotheby’s content creation process is now about creating amazing digital experiences first.

 To learn more about how Mattress Firm and Sotheby’s approach to content in their strategies, sign up for our on-demand webina via the form below.

-- Tactics for building the right architecture for your tech stack between content and eCommerce
+- Tactics for building the right architecture for your tech stack between content production and e-commerce

-- How to create real-time custom workflows around your business needs
+- How to create real-time custom workflows around your unique business